sparkle-css/sparkle-docs/docs/Forms/README.md

 ---
 ### __Input Addons__
 Form groups allow the user to prepend or append a button to an input field, as seen in some modern forms or search bars, in many popular websites.
-In order to create an input addon, simply create a `<div>` element with a class `input__addon`, then add, before or after (or both), a `<button>` element with a class of `button`, as seen in the examples below:
+In order to create an input addon, simply create a `<div>` element with a class `input-addon`, then add, before or after (or both), a `<button>` element with a class of `button`, as seen in the examples below:

 ```html
 <!-- Prepend -->